DRIVING LICENSE TESTS

 Test preparation

 Below are two websites that have created practice tests based off the actual Department of Transport theory test.
-These are a great way to test your knowledge and identify any areas to focus on before taking the your actual scored exam.
+These are a great way to test your knowledge and identify any areas to focus on before taking your actual scored exam.

 What if you don’t pass the test?